aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 # Tatin's Load and Update Strategy

-Before you read this document you have to have a good understanding of what Semantic Versioning is.
-If that's the case then carry on reading, otherwise please read [SemanticVersioning](./SemanticVersioning.html) first.
+Before you read this document, you have to have a good understanding of what Semantic Versioning is.
+If that's the case then carry-on reading, otherwise please read [SemanticVersioning](./SemanticVersioning.html) first.

 ## The Strategy Problem